sonatype-nexus-community/iq-success-metrics2/README.md

  * (Additional information can be found here: https://help.sonatype.com/iqserver/automating/rest-apis/success-metrics-data-rest-api---v2).

 **Create the csv file**
+ * The script named below makes a call to the Success Metrics REST API referenced above to extract the metrics into a CSV file.
  * Open a command prompt and run

 ```